 If your organization has a process that has not considered the role of IAM, chances are the gaps and glitches will lead to a breach.
 The Identity Defined Security Alliance (IDSA) and Dimensional Research found that 56% of Sales Managers report they had staff who stole information when they left.
 A typical gap in the process, where revoking access can take days – 50% of those surveyed in the IDSA report said it usually takes three days or longer to revoke access for a worker who leaves.
 Similarly, from a customer perspective, if an organization is not able to verify, enroll, and identify them, it’s next to impossible to provide them with a personalized, relevant and consistent experience across multiple channels.

 What makes identity and access management an integral part of the overall business process?
+Here are the 5 ways IAM programs support the business process.

 IAM Roadmap and Planning Essential to Assess Gaps